-- Current year forms, instructions, and publications; - Prior year forms, instructions, and publications; - Bonus: Historical Tax Products DVD Ships with the final release; - Tax Map: an electronic research tool and finding aid; - Tax law frequently asked questions (FAQs); - Tax Topics from the IRS telephone response system; - Fill-in, print, and save features for most tax forms: - Internal Revenue Bulletins; and - Toll-free and email technical support.
+- Current-year forms, instructions, and publications. - Prior-year forms, instructions, and publications. - Tax Map: an electronic research tool and finding aid. - Tax law frequently asked questions. - Tax Topics from the IRS telephone response system. - Internal Řevenue Code-Title 26 of the U.S. Code. - Fill-in, print, and save features for most tax forms. - Internal Revenue Bulletins. - Toll-free and email technical support.

-The CD/DVD is released twice during the year.
-The first release will ship the beginning of January and the final release will ship the beginning of www.irs.gov/cdorders for \$35 (no handling fee) or call 1-877-CDFORMS (1-877-233-6767) toll free to buy the CD/DVD for \$35 (plus a \$5 handling fee).
-Price is subject to change.
+The DVD is released twice during the year.
+The first release will ship the beginning of January 2009.
+The final release will ship the beginning of March 2009.

+Purchase the DVD from the National Technical Information Service (NTIS) at www.irs.gov/cdorders for \$30 (no handling fee) or call 1-877-233-6767 toll free to purchase the DVD for \$30 (plus a \$6 handling fee).